tapasdas-git/MyCodeAgent/README.md

 omni setup

-Before setting up MyOmnigent in a fresh environment, ensure the following dependencies and tools are installed and configured:
+Before setting up MyCodeAgent in a fresh environment, ensure the following dependencies and tools are installed and configured:

 Python 3.8+
 Check installation: